giahg294/PPC_project/README.md

 # Reste a faire : Message queues #
+## Inter-process communication: Message queues
- Inter-process communication: The 4 sections of the crossroads are represented by message queues, one per section, vehicles are represented via messages coding the vehicle’s attributes.
+The 4 sections of the crossroads are represented by message queues, one per section, vehicles are represented via messages coding the vehicle’s attributes.
 The approach of a high-priority vehicle is notified to the lights process by a signal.
 The state of traffic lights is stored in a shared memory, accessible to the coordinator processes, at least.
 Communication with the display process is carried out via sockets.
+## should we avoid "entry A exit A "?
+[Normal Traffic] New vehicle: {'type': 'normal', 'entry': 'South', 'exit': 'South'}
+[Coordinator] Normal vehicle processed: {'type': 'normal', 'entry': 'South', 'exit': 'South'}
+[Display] {'type': 'normal', 'entry': 'South', 'exit': 'South'}